Clock tower

-Clock towers are a specific type of structure which house a turret clock and have one or more clock faces on the upper exterior walls.
+Clock towers are a specific type of structure that house a turret clock and have one or more clock faces on the upper exterior walls.
 Many clock towers are freestanding structures but they can also adjoin or be located on top of another building.
 Some other buildings also have clock faces on their exterior but these structures serve other main functions.

 Clock towers are a common sight in many parts of the world with some being iconic buildings.
 One example is the Elizabeth Tower in London (usually called "Big Ben", although strictly this name belongs only to the bell inside the tower).

 Definition

-There are many structures which may have clocks or clock faces attached to them and some structures have had clocks added to an existing structure.
-According to the Council on Tall Buildings and Urban Habitat a structure is defined as a building if at least fifty percent of its height is made up of floor plates containing habitable floor area.
-Structures that do not meet this criterion, are defined as towers.
+There are many structures that may have clocks or clock faces attached to them and some structures have had clocks added to an existing structure.
+According to the Council on Tall Buildings and Urban Habitat, a structure is defined as a building if at least fifty percent of its height is made up of floor plates containing habitable floor area.
+Structures that do not meet this criterion are defined as towers.
 A clock tower historically fits this definition of a tower and therefore can be defined as any tower specifically built with one or more (often four) clock faces and that can be either freestanding or part of a church or municipal building such as a town hall.
 Not all clocks on buildings therefore make the building into a clock tower.

 The mechanism inside the tower is known as a turret clock.
 It often marks the hour (and sometimes segments of an hour) by sounding large bells or chimes, sometimes playing simple musical phrases or tunes.
 Some clock towers were previously built as Bell towers and then had clocks added to them.
 As these structures fulfil the definition of a tower they can be considered to be clock towers.